DomiR/rxjs-commented-operators/Introduction.md

 }, 3000);
 ```

-Usually we do not want to detroy the observer principle, where
+Usually we do not want to destroy the observer principle, where
-the whole chain is only setup when somebody subscribes at the end.
+the whole chain is only set up when somebody subscribes at the end.

-This inner function therefor rather needs to return a cold observable, which means one that no one has subscribed to yet.
-One way to do this, is to just apply some other operators on our sourceObservable and return something like: `sourceObservable.pipe(map(x => x * 2))` or `sourceObservable.pipe(tap(x => logValueToMyLoggingService(x)))`
+This inner function therefore should rather return a cold observable, meaning an observable that no one has subscribed to yet.
+One way to do this is to just apply some other operators on our source observable and return something like: `sourceObservable.pipe(map(x => x * 2))` or `sourceObservable.pipe(tap(x => logValueToMyLoggingService(x)))`.

-Another, and probably the most common way (which all of our examples here will also do) is to create a new Observable and return that.
+Another, and probably the most common way (which all of our examples here will also use), is to create a new observable and return that.

 ```js
 // create a new observable and return that